 In fact, the violence itself can be quite cartoonish.
 I just don’t see how a goofy high school girl with an affinity for teddy bears is able to lead a suicide cult that engulfs the world in despair.

-Up until now, I’ve only been showing clips from the Despair Arc.
 If it wasn’t already apparent, I don’t like the Future Arc.
 The killing game concept has always been a staple of the series, but DR3 overhauls the entire formula.
 Instead of the old class trial system present in the first two games, DR3 adopts a faster, “Mafia”-style killing game where the goal is to simply find the traitor.
 However, each character possesses a forbidden action, something to prevent them from using brute force to end the game.

 To the Future Arc’s credit, this killing game format is better suited for a TV show.
 It’s a lot simpler than its previous installments and carries half as much exposition.
 I wasn’t very fond of the DR1 TV adaptation, which essentially tries to crunch 30 hours of playtime into a 6-hour TV series.
 Comparatively, DR3 cuts the fat and streamlines the process.